-In the course of researching corruption and misgovernance in Nigeria it is not too hard to observe public servants and politicians of very high status and education plead that they are “still learning” when their heinous and embarrassing incompetence and failures are discovered or exposed.
-16 years of democracy has not been sufficient to discard or start to discard this attitude to public service because there has to be a ready-made excuse for their blunders and malfeasance since there is no credible excuse for corruption.
+In the course of researching corruption and misgovernance in Nigeria it is not too hard to observe public servants and politicians.
+These persons of very high status and education plead that they are “still learning” when their heinous and embarrassing incompetence and failures come to light.
+Sixteen years of democracy has not been sufficient to discard or start to discard this attitude towards public service.
+Well, because there has to be a ready-made excuse for their blunders and malfeasance since there is never a credible one for corruption.
 The postponement of the 2015 general elections is no different.

 The postponement of elections has created a good opportunity for the return of the military to power in Nigeria.
-If it does not happen it will not be because democracy is flouring and succeeding in Nigeria; the opposite is the hard cold reality.
-The Nigerian state is so week now that any well organised armed group or foreign power can secure power in Nigeria with little ado.
-Nigerians politicians while robbing their nation to the bone marrow has relied too much on the West for its legitimacy and support but such has never been a beneficial, pragmatic or sustainable strategy for a state to acquire indefinite stability, at best it is ‘glorified neocolonialism’ and most Nigerian leaders seem to love it in an undying manner.
-What will keep the military out would be an extension of corruption by “bribing” soldiers those who can carry out coups with vast fortunes, which can be a practice that spirals out of control.
+If it does not happen it will not be because democracy is flouring and succeeding in Nigeria.
+The opposite is the hard cold reality.
+The Nigerian state is so weak now that any well organised armed group or foreign power can secure power in Nigeria with little ado.
+Nigerians politicians while robbing their nation to the bone marrow relies too much on the West for its legitimacy and support.
+But such has never been a beneficial, pragmatic or sustainable strategy for a state to acquire enduring stability.
+At best it is ‘glorified neocolonialism’ and most Nigerian leaders seem to cherish it with undying tenacity.
+What will keep the military out of power would be an extension of corruption by “bribing” soldiers.
+Those who can carry out coups, with vast fortunes.
+A bad democracy needs such a practice and it can spiral out of control.
+A self-blackmailing strategy.

-Democracy in Nigeria has failed its people as much as the military did.
-However, the Nigerian people must not forget that it is performance and outcomes produced by the leaders of democratic government that subconsciously invites the military to power as reinforced cultural heritage of the nation; this is the enduring state of consciousness of the democratic state in Nigeria.
-Until things start to be done properly in governance that will be Nigeria’s inevitable default heritage.
-Most critics of military in Nigeria never see this flaw in politics; it is too repugnant a pill for them to swallow but this reality is ever with the Nigerian state.
+Democracy in Nigeria fails its people as much as the military did.
+However, the Nigerian people must not forget that it is the performance and outcomes produced by the leaders of democratic government that necessarily invites the military to power as reinforced cultural heritage of the nation; this is the enduring state of consciousness of the democratic state in Nigeria.
+Until things start to be done properly in governance, this will be Nigeria’s inevitable default heritage.
+It is a real threat not easily perceived.
+Most critics of the military in Nigeria never see this flaw in politics; it is too repugnant a pill for them to swallow but this reality is ever with the Nigerian state.
 The vote is not enough to secure democracy and the postponement of elections corrodes some of its usefulness.
 See http://www.xclusive.ie/2015-elections-your-vote-is-not-enough/